snyk-partners/snyk-rhpds/README.md

 - Major upgrades can introduce breaking changes depending on image usage,
 - Alternative architecture images are shown for more technical users to investigate.

 > Open Source vulnerabilities are disclosed daily, so the recommendations you see may differ as the Snyk vulnerability database is constantly updated.
 This example shows upgrade recommendations as of the day of writing.
-The actual version numbers may differ for you.

 ### Apply a more secure base image